 We take a Coordinated Community Response to tackling modern slavery.
 This means it is everyone’s responsibility to work together to help achieve our objectives of identifying and supporting victims, bringing exploiters to justice, and preventing modern slavery from happening.

-We have an active partnership group, made up of a range of agencies including the Council, police, NHS and local charities, who work together to shape our strategic response.
+We have an active partnership group, made up of a range of agencies including the Council, police, NHS and local specialist charities, who work together to oversee our strategic response.
 The Council also has internal referral pathways in place, regular training for staff and is developing a modern slavery strategy to outline our plans for the next five years.

 We recognise that as a public body, the Council has a responsibility to ensure that we are mitigating the risk of modern slavery and exploitation in our organisation and in our supply chain.
 This is why we have developed a Modern Slavery Statement outlining the steps we are taking to mitigate this risk and we encourage businesses in the borough and in our supply chain to do the same.